 The Ironbark exploration drilling program comprises the drilling, evaluation and plugging and abandonment of one exploration well.
-The well is proposed to be drilled by a MODU.
-The MODU will be supported by two or three dynamically positioned vessels including anchor handling, tow and support vessels.
+The well will be drilled by the Ocean Apex drilling rig.
+This will be supported by three mobile positioned vessels including one supply vessel and two anchor handling vessels.

-Drilling activities are planned to commence in Q3 of 2020, although depending on MODU availability may commence between Q2 of 2020 and Q2 2021.
-Drilling activities are expected to take approximately 90 to 100 days, excluding weather and operational delays.
+Drilling activities are expected to take approximately 70 to 90 days, depending on weather and any operational delays.
 Drilling and support activities will typically be conducted on a 24-hour basis.